foundersandcoders/fizzbuzz/README.md

 - for multiples of 3 we will display the word **Fizz** instead of the number,
 - for multiples of 5 we will output **Buzz** instead of the number and
-- for multiples of 3 and 5 we will display **FizzBuzz**,
+- for multiples of 3 and 5 we will display **FizzBuzz**.

-an example of the output below:
+An example of the output below:
 ```
 1
 2